NaiyanJones/naiyanjones.github.io/_posts/2020-10-10-difference-between-netnography-online-ethnography.md

 ![](/assets/images/undraw_thinking.png)

-Recently another researcher contacted me after reading an old article comparing [virtual ethnography, Netnography, & digital sociology](https://naiyanjones.com/reddit/research-frameworks-ethnograhpy-netnography-sociology/) from the perspectives of a research framewors.
+Recently another researcher contacted me after reading an old article of mine comparing [virtual ethnography, Netnography, & digital sociology](https://naiyanjones.com/reddit/research-frameworks-ethnograhpy-netnography-sociology/) from the perspectives of a research framewors.
 I was asked for some clarification about Netnography and what I termed 'virtual ethnography'

 > I have the feeling that Netnography is a more specific and detailed online ethnography, am I right?